How to Soundproof an Apartment: 8 Useful Tips

 Windows and doors are some of the most common sources of noise in an apartment.
 Windows and doors let in more noise than solid walls do.
 If you have a door that faces a particularly busy hallway or a window that faces a packed parking lot or busy road, sealing them could help drastically cut down on unwanted noise.

 Look for gaps around doors and windows.
 If you can see light coming through, you can bet that noise is coming through.
-Get caulking or weatherstripping and plug the gaps around your doors and windows.
+Get caulking or weatherstripping and plug the gaps around your windows and doors.
 Sealing these gaps can help prevent additional noise from entering your apartment.

 8. Make a Connection with Your Neighbors